madetech/nhs-virtual-visit/docs/development/README.md

 Notes:

+- You may have to run this as root (using `sudo`) under Linux.
 - If you omit the `--no-start` flag it'll start the container in an interactive shell, which will kill the container when you exit.
-- You may stop the container with `sudo docker-compose stop`.
+- You may stop the container with `docker-compose stop`.
-- You may start the container again with `sudo docker-compose start`.
+- You may start the container again with `docker-compose start`.
-- You may destroy the container with `sudo docker-compose down`.
+- You may destroy the container with `docker-compose down`.

 #### Setup the database installed locally